 Here is an example of balancing: After setting up the detector, you raise the coil and then push it to the ground.
 As the coil drops, the threshold hum gets louder.
-You then turn the GROUND BALANCE knob counterclockwise towards the minus sign.
+You then turn the GROUND ADJUST knob counterclockwise toward the minus sign.
 You pick up the coil and push down again.
-This time you get a slight negative response.
-Turn the GROUND BALANCE knob a little bit towards the positive or in a clockwise direction.
-When raising and lowering the coil, the threshold made no change as the coil was dropped.
-At this point the detector is balanced for the area and is ready to hunt.
+This time you get a slightly negative response.
+Turn the GROUND ADJUST knob a little bit toward the positive or in a clockwise direction.
+When raising and lowering the coil, the threshold makes no change as the coil is dropped.
+At this point, the detector is balanced for the area and is ready to hunt.

 Ground balancing is a learned skill, one that you should practice often.
-It is easy to practice almost anywhere-your front or backyard, a local park or a fair-sized flower garden.
+It is easy to practice almost anywhere- your front or backyard, a local park, or a fair-sized flower garden.
 When you are practicing, make sure that there are no pieces of metal underneath your coil that may cause a target sound.

-NOTE: Please remember that the coil must be lifted straight off of the ground.
+NOTE: Please remember that the coil must be lifted straight off the ground.
 Swinging the coil in an arc, like a pendulum, will cause false readings and will result in an improper ground balance.